-Retail stores and non-essential industries and workplaces are permitted to reopen - with or without a Green Pass - provided that they agree to follow a set of public health measures to meet the Purple Badge standard.24 These establishments include restaurants, gyms, pools, stores selling cultural and leisure items, and other businesses.
+Retail stores and non-essential industries and workplaces were permitted to reopen - with or without a Green Pass - provided that they agreed to follow a set of public health measures to meet the Purple Badge standard.24 These establishments included restaurants, gyms, pools, stores selling cultural and leisure items, and other businesses.
+The Purple Badge requirements officially expired on June 1, 2021.

-Employers are required to appoint an employee to be responsible for monitoring and managing these measures.
-For all workplaces, there is mandatory COVID-19 screening prior to entry of employees and customers.
-This process is comprised of a non-invasive temperature check and screening questions about potential COVID-19 symptoms and recent close contact with COVID-19 patients.
-Additional signage and measures to maintain a distance of at least 2 metres between individuals of different households is also required in businesses and workplaces.
-If this is not possible, there must still be continuous enforcement of measures to prevent infection.
-Sharing equipment and workspaces should be avoided, and cohorting groups of workers is required.
-Employees who can work from home and conduct their work outside the workplace setting are required to do so to reduce capacity.
+Employers were required to appoint an employee to be responsible for monitoring and managing these measures.
+For all workplaces, there was mandatory COVID-19 screening prior to entry of employees and customers.
+This process was comprised of a non-invasive temperature check and screening questions about potential COVID-19 symptoms and recent close contact with COVID-19 patients.
+Additional signage and measures to maintain a distance of at least 2 metres between individuals of different households was also required in businesses and workplaces.
+If this was not possible, there had to still be continuous enforcement of measures to prevent infection.
+Sharing equipment and workspaces should have been avoided, and cohorting groups of workers was required.
+Employees who could work from home and conduct their work outside the workplace setting were required to do so to reduce capacity.

-All workplaces must operate at a defined reduced capacity - most often determined using the area of an establishment - and the employer and individual responsible for upholding the Purple Badge rules must sign a document committing to implement these rules.
+All workplaces had to operate at a defined reduced capacity - most often determined using the area of an establishment - and the employer and individual responsible for upholding the Purple Badge rules must sign a document committing to implement these rules.
 If there is one or more SARS-CoV-2 case in a non-essential workplace or industry, the district's medical officer of health or the business owner can order the full or partial closure of the establishment.
 The Ministry of Health may conduct an investigation and specify subsequent reopening steps.